intgr/dogslow-sentry/README.rst

     # Watchdog is enabled by default, to temporarily disable, set to False:
     DOGSLOW = True

+    # By default, Watchdog will create log files with the backtraces.
-    # Location where Watchdog stores its log files:
+    # You can also set the location where it stores them:
+    DOGSLOW_LOG_TO_FILE = True
     DOGSLOW_OUTPUT = '/tmp'

     # Log requests taking longer than 25 seconds: